Clube Atlético Mineiro: Grounds

+Arena MRV, the club's property, opened in 2023, has a peak capacity of 46,000 spectators, and is the most technological stadium in the country.
+The stadium is Atlético's home since August 2023, and is a multi-use Arena.

+Arena MRV, the club's home ground since 2023.

 Cidade do Galo ("Rooster City"), the club's main training facility since 2001, has been lauded as the best in Brazil and is considered one of the best in the world; it hosted the Argentina national football team at the 2014 FIFA World Cup.
 Other facilities owned by the club include Vila Olímpica ("Olympic Village"), the old training grounds opened in 1973 that hosted the Seleção in its preparation for the 1982 FIFA World Cup, and Labareda, a leisure and health club in Belo Horizonte.
 In 2015, Daniel Nepomuceno, the club president, announced that Atlético had a four-year project to build a new stadium in Belo Horizonte, with a 45,000 capacity.
 In 2017, the club's Deliberative Council approved the project to build the new stadium, in northeastern Belo Horizonte, named Arena MRV.
 The construction is projected to cost R$410 million, and expected to be inaugurated on the third quarter of 2022.